 Set Up

-Before you get started, join Students Opposing Speciesism (SOS) to connect with other animal rights activists and get access to free training, protest kits, and more.
-Contact PETA’s Student Campaigns Department by e-mailing [email protected] so we can help you plan your tabling event.
+Before you get started, join Students Opposing Speciesism to connect with other animal rights activists and get access to free training, protest kits, and more.
+Contact us at [email protected] so we can help you plan your tabling event.
 Keep in mind that we need at least two weeks’ notice to hook you up with free posters and leaflets.
-Not sure what animal rights issue you want to tackle?
-We can help you create your own campaign to end speciesism.

 Get permission from your school (or wherever you’re planning to table).
-Most students set up their table in the cafeteria, the hallway between classes, or the library—wherever there’s lots of foot traffic.
-On the day of the event, make sure your table looks inviting and orderly, and put some type of freebie or takeaway on it.
+Most students set up their table in the school cafeteria, the hallway between classes, or the library—somewhere with lots of foot traffic.
+On the day of the event, make sure your table looks inviting and orderly and put some type of freebie or takeaway on it.
 This will entice people not only to stop by but also to remember your message for years to come.

 Gather Signatures

-Make sure your table has petitions, pledges, or signup sheets for your animal rights club.
-(Don’t have an animal rights club yet?
-Check this out.)
-The signatures and contact info on petitions are the key to keeping people updated and involved once they’ve left your table.
+Your table should have petitions, pledges, or signup sheets for your animal rights club.
+(If your school doesn’t have an animal rights club yet, check this out.)
+Getting signatures and contact info on petitions is the key to keeping people updated and involved once they’ve left your table.
 Looking for a petition or pledge on a specific issue?
-E-mail us for assistance.
+E-mail us at [email protected] for assistance.

 Engage People

 Don’t wait for students to come to you—stand in front of your well-organized table and talk to those who pass by.
-If it’ll help you, prepare a friendly opening line.
+You may want to prepare a friendly opening line.
 It can be as simple as “Hi!
 Did you get one of these yet?” or “Do you have a moment to sign my petition?”
 Talk to as many people as possible, and make sure everyone leaves with stickers and leaflets.

 Be Prepared